mrcgrtz/styleguide/README.md

 <a name="css-content-type"></a>
 ### HTTP content type

-Always use the `text/css` content type with a UTF-8 encoding:
+You MUST use the `text/css` content type with a UTF-8 encoding:

 ```
 Content-Type: text/css; charset=utf-8